DaveHalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 It is estimated that 10-15% of cancers use ALT, a homologous recombination-based telomere extension mechanism (Cesare 2010).
 These ALT cancers would likely not respond to anti-telomerase therapies.
 Additionally, it has been reported that TEL cancers can switch to ALT and that some tumors may contain both ALT and TEL cancer cells.
 There are plenty of anti-telomerase clinical trials (Harley 2008), but there has been very little progression with ALT.
 The Science article calls for more ALT research and specifically for further development of ALT tests, like the C-circle assay (Shay 2012).

 The lack of ALT research progress was what inspired me to spend five years working as a Research Associate at the SENS Research Foundation.
-I helped co-create a high-throughput version of the [the C-circle assay](https://patents.google.com/patent/WO2015179557A1/en), which Jeremy Henson is now using to [screen for ALT inhibitors](https://research.unsw.edu.au/people/dr-jeremy-david-henson).
-In this repository I have reviewed the telomere literature to address problems not covered in the 2012 Science article:
+I helped co-create a high-throughput version of the [the C-circle assay](https://patents.google.com/patent/WO2015179557A1/en), which Jeremy Henson is now using to [screen for ALT inhibitors](https://research.unsw.edu.au/people/dr-jeremy-david-henson). **In this repository I have reviewed the telomere literature to address problems not covered in the 2012 Science article:**

 * Anti-Telomerase Therapy Causes Stem Cell Telomere Shortening
 * The Ever Shorter Telomere (EST) Phenotype *Will Not* Respond to TMM inhibition
+* Anti-ALT Therapy Might Interfere with Stem Cell Telomeres OR the DNA Damage Response

-I have created mathematical models of telomeres in ALT and TEL and included small telomere-based bioinformatics projects. **Sections discussing introns, exons, or promoters are emboldened in the table of contents.**
+**I have created mathematical models of telomeres in ALT and TEL and included small telomere-based bioinformatics projects. _Sections discussing introns, exons, or promoters are emboldened in the table of contents._**

 # Table of Contents
 * <a href="#Telomeres_Shorten_with_Age">Telomeres Shorten with Age</a>